UK and Irish ministers to meet amid row over migration

 Ms McEntee has claimed that the number of asylum seekers crossing from Northern Ireland is now “higher than 80%” due to a shift in migration patterns in recent months.

-UK Prime Minister Rishi Sunak said the increase showed that the UK’s Rwanda plan is working.
+After deputy Irish premier Micheal Martin said the increase could be driven by migrants in fear of being deported to Rwanda, UK Prime Minister Rishi Sunak said that showed the UK’s Rwanda plan’s effect.

 The plan aims to send asylum seekers to the east African nation to deter others from crossing the English Channel.

-Irish premier Simon Harris said on Sunday that Ireland won’t “provide a loophole” for other countries’ migration “challenges”.
+Irish premier Simon Harris said on Sunday that Ireland won’t “provide a loophole” for other countries’ migration “challenges” and said Ireland would draft legislation for a “new returns policy”.

 Mr Harris also said that “close” collaboration and cooperation between the British and Irish governments was “not just desirable, but absolutely essential”.